0xYahia/Data-Structures/01- Data & Memory.md

 &rarr; From 0 to 255 for each color [Red, Green, Blue] &rarr; 0 &rarr; 000000, 255 &rarr; 111111
 <hr>

-#### To represent images in binary numbers we use pixels and each pixel has 3 colors [Red, Green, Blue] and each color has 8 bits
+#### To represent images in binary numbers we use pixels and each pixel via color [Red, Green, Blue] and each color has 8 bits
 &rarr; 8 bits for Red + 8 bits for Green + 8 bits for Blue = 24 bits for each pixel